isomerpages/pa-bukitcanberra/_volunteer-programmes/Arts & Heritage/Arts Performance Volunteers.md

 	<tr>
 		<td>
 			<b>Programme Description:</b><br>
-			Seniors who viewed artistic performances like music or dance performances regularly were found to have lower rates of depression, anxiety and stress.<br>
+			Seniors who viewed artistic performances (e.g. music or dance performances) regularly were found to have lower rates of depression, anxiety and stress.<br>
-<br>We are looking for volunteers to bring enthralling artistic performances (e.g. music and dance) for our seniors to enjoy.
+<br>We are looking for volunteers to bring enthralling artistic performances (e.g. music and dance) to our seniors.
 		</td>
 	</tr>
 </table>